AdaCore/spark2014/docs/lrm/source/subprograms.rst

-11. For a statically mutually recursive call to a subprogram whose Subprogram_Variant aspect is specified, a verification condition is introduced to ensure that the evaluation of the ``discrete_expressions`` of the subprogram_variant_list of the callee does not a raise any exception.
+11. For a statically mutually recursive call to a subprogram whose Subprogram_Variant aspect is specified, a verification condition is introduced to ensure that the evaluation of the ``expressions`` of the ``subprogram_variant_list`` of the callee does not a raise any exception.
+    Then, for every expression in the variant of the called subprogram whose type is a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``,
+    a check is performed that it is non-negative.
-    Additionally, a verification condition is generated to ensure that the variant of the call progresses.
-This verification condition is already implicitly generated in the case where the caller and the callee are the same (a direct recursive call) as a consequence of the runtime check taking place in that case.
+    Finally, a verification condition is generated to ensure that the variant of the call progresses.
+    This verification condition is already
+    implicitly generated in the case where the caller and the callee are the same (a direct recursive call) as a consequence of the runtime check taking place in that case.
 It is also generated in the case of other mutually